Efficient superoscillation measurement for incoherent optical imaging: Key ideas

-is assumed to have a bounded support, such as $\Psi(k) = 1_{|k| \le \pi}/\sqrt{2\pi}$.
-With direct imaging, which measures the intensity on the image plane, the image would be $\intall |\psi(x-X)|^2 F(X) dX$ according to classical optics \cite{goodman}, but here I assume that the image-plane light is processed by further photonics.
-It is first demultiplexed in terms of the point-spread-function-adapted (PAD) basis \cite{rehacek17,tsang18a} $\{\phi_q(x): q \in \mathbb N_0\}$, where each PAD mode is defined by
+The SPADE scheme put forth, on the other hand, processes the image-plane light by further photonics before photodetection.
+In the scheme, the light is first demultiplexed in terms of the point-spread-function-adapted (PAD) basis $\{\phi_q(x): q \in \mathbb N_0\}$ \cite{rehacek17,tsang18a}, where each PAD mode is defined as